 - 5+ years full time relevant work experience beyond B.S. degree.

 This degree is accessible to students who have completed undergraduate Computer Science or Criminal Justice majors or minors and to those with baccalaureate degrees in technical fields with the equivalent of a Computer Science or Criminal Justice minor in formal coursework or professional experience.
 Applicants who do not possess the appropriate academic, technical, or experiential backgrounds may be required to take stem work courses.
 In addition, admission preference is given to applicants with a GPA of 3.0 or greater.

 The degree requires a minimum of thirty-six hours of graduate credit.
-Students may be required to complete a written comprehensive examination in certain core subjects before graduation.
-Students may be also be required to supplement their written responses in an oral examination.
+Students will be required to complete a written comprehensive examination in core subjects where they received a grade of B or lower, before graduation.
+Students may also be required to supplement their written responses in an oral examination.
 Students must be enrolled the semester in which they take comprehensive examinations.

 The department chair assigns a committee advisor to each student at the time the student registers for DFSC 6347.
 The advisory committee consists of graduate faculty from the Department of Computer Science.
 Once enrolled in DFSC 6347, a student must be continually enrolled in each major semester until graduation.